IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2405.12083.html

 Abstract

-Many studies exploit variation in the timing of policy adoption across units as an instrument for treatment.
+Many studies exploit variation in policy adoption timing across units as an instrument for treatment.
 This paper formalizes the underlying identification strategy as an instrumented difference-in-differences (DID-IV).
 In this design, a Wald-DID estimand, which scales the DID estimand of the outcome by the DID estimand of the treatment, captures the local average treatment effect on the treated (LATET).
-In contrast to Fuzzy DID design considered in de Chaisemartin and D'Haultfoeuille (2018), our DID-IV design does not ex ante require strong restrictions on treatment adoption behavior across units.
-Additionally, our target parameter, the LATET, is policy-relevant if the instrument is based on the policy change of interest to the researcher.
-We extend the canonical DID-IV design to multiple period settings with the staggered adoption of the instrument across units, calling it a staggered DID-IV design, and propose an estimation method that is robust to treatment effect heterogeneity.
-We illustrate our findings in the setting of Oreopoulos (2006), estimating returns to schooling in the United Kingdom.
-In this application, the two-way fixed effects instrumental variable regression, which is the conventional approach to implement a staggered DID-IV design, yields a negative estimate, whereas our estimation method indicates a substantial gain from schooling.
+We extend the canonical DID-IV design to multiple period settings with the staggered adoption of the instrument across units.
+Moreover, we propose a credible estimation method in this design that is robust to treatment effect heterogeneity.
+We illustrate the empirical relevance of our findings, estimating returns to schooling in the United Kingdom.
+In this application, the two-way fixed effects instrumental variable regression, the conventional approach to implement DID-IV designs, yields a negative estimate.
+By contrast, our estimation method indicates a substantial gain from schooling.

 Suggested Citation